Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Find out how you can make a quick, affordable money transfer from the USA to France.

-Given the popularity of France among American tourists, if you need to send money from the USA to France you have plenty of options at your disposal.
-However, it pays to compare these options and shop around to find the best deal.
+From its food and wine to its culture, its poetic language and its natural beauty, France is a favorite destination for tourists.
+In 2011 alone, more than 3.3 million Americans visited France.Given the popularity of France among American tourists, if you need to send money from the US to France you have plenty of options.
+However, it pays to compare your options and shop around to find the best deal.

 Banks versus money transfer services

 When you need to send an international money transfer, you may consider contacting your bank.
 While banks can handle wire transfers with ease, it’s not necessarily the best choice from a financial perspective.

 There are plenty of dedicated money transfer companies that offer you a better deal than the banks.
 Reliable and secure, these companies can provide much better exchange rates and they lower transfer fees, with some waiving its fees when you send more than a certain amount.

 How to compare transfer companies when transferring money to France